Appalalala/SC1015-Mini-Project/README.md

 ## Problem Statement
-To find out how do different factors affect the risk of heart attack among individuals.
+To find out how different factors affect the risk of heart attack among individuals.

 ## Our Goal
 To leverage **machine learning** to accurately assess the risk of heart attacks for individuals using the different factors from the dataset